- 01. How are German sentences structured?

 What can she do?

-Where English generally needs to use “Do” to ask a yes or no question, you will be happy to learn that German does not.
-In fact, you can take any perfectly normal sentence and SIMPLY FLIP THE VERB TO FIRST POSITION to make it into a question:
+However, you will be happy to learn that German does not.
+In fact, you can take any perfectly normal sentence and simply flip the verb to first position to make it into a question:

 Der Drache schnappt zu. -> Schnappt der Drache zu?